Presentation 4A: Scripting in R - Conditions and Loops

 10 10 100

-The above code applies * 10 to each element of column num1 without us having to invoke a loop.
+The above code applies * 10 to each val of column num1 without us having to invoke a loop.

-But sometimes we want to iterate over the elements manually because the situation requires it.
-For that case we can use a for loop.
+But sometimes we want to iterate over the elements in a data structure to do something more complex to each element.
+In these cases we can use a for loop.

-We first define a list containing both numeric and character elements.
+We first define a vector containing both numeric and character elements.

-To loop through list1, we define a loop variable (here called element), which takes the value of each item in the vector, one at a time.
+To loop through V1, we define a loop variable, which holds the value of each item in the vector, one at a time.
+We can name the loop variable anything we want, but it is good practice to give it a name that reflects what it represents.

 }